-There are two types of turn indicators in aircraft.
-These are: the Turn and Bank Indicator (T/B) and the Turn Coordinator (T/C).
-Both are gyro driven and indicate the rate of turn but the turn coordinator can also indicate rate of roll.
-The T/B has a needle indicator where the T/C has an aircraft picture on the face of the instrument.
+There are two types of turn indicators available for aircraft.
+These are: the older Turn and Bank Indicator (T/B) and the modern Turn Coordinator (T/C).
+Both are driven by a gyro and indicate the rate of turn but the turn coordinator can also indicate rate of roll.
+The difference between these are where the T/B has a needle indicator and the T/C has an aircraft picture on the face of the instrument.

-Neither of these instrument give an direct indication of bank angle.
-For that you will need the speed of the aircraft and rate of turn to calculate the bank angle, or have an attitude indicator.
+Neither of these instrument give a direct indication of bank angle.
+For that information you will need the speed of the aircraft and rate of turn to calculate the bank angle, or have an attitude indicator installed.

 Also note that these indicators are part of the basic six instruments in an aircraft the pilot needs for legal instrument flying.
-Nowadays you see more and more EFIS panels where the original T/C and T/B are used as standby and backup in case of failure.
+Notice that nowadays you see more and more EFIS panels where the original T/C and T/B are used as standby and backup in case of failure of the main EFIS.

-The coordination ball indicates the direction of the g-forces and its the pilots job to keep the ball centered by 'stepping on the ball' with the rudder.
+The coordination ball indicates the direction of the g-forces and its the pilots job to keep the ball centered by gently 'stepping on the ball' with the rudder pedals.
 Thus: ball to the right -> apply right rudder or trim (and less left rudder) and vice versa.

 This gyro has only one plane of freedom where it can move (not the plane of rotation).
 The tilting of the vertical axis though the aircraft causes precession and this is used to indicate the rate of turn about that axis.
 The amount of tilt (linear with the rate of turn) is balanced against a restraining spring.

 In a T/B the gyro is mounted in such a way that the rotation (or turn) axis is from wingtip to wingtip.
 In the T/C the turn axis gimbal is mounted on a 30° angle upward from the longitudinal axis of the aircraft, and this gives it the ability to sense rate of roll.